OUR

 When More People Belong, Aviation Gets Stronger

-In our hangars, inclusion is not a slogan—it’s a safety and workforce issue.
-When more people feel welcome enough to try, supported enough to stay, and trusted enough to lead, aviation gains talent, steadiness, and problem-solvers it would have otherwise lost.
-This is not about taking opportunity from anyone–it’s about widening the doorway so the industry can attract and retain the people it needs.
+When more people feel welcome enough to try, supported enough to stay, and trusted enough to lead, aviation gains talent and problem-solvers it may have otherwise lost.
+This is about widening the doorway so this and related industries can attract and retain the workforce it needs.

-And because this approach works here, we’re excited to collaborate with other communities ready to grow habitats of their own—adapting what distinguishes Habitat for Aviation while staying grounded in local people, local partners, and real work.
+And because this approach works here, we’re excited to collaborate with other communities who are ready to grow habitats of their own and adapt what distinguishes Habitat for Aviation to their needs while staying grounded in local people, local partners, and real work.

 FROM BARRIERS TO BELONGING